basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 directly below.
 </div>

-#### Context and the Java Client
+#### Context with the Java and PHP Clients

-With the Java client, you'll need to manually fetch and return Data Type contexts for the following operations:
+With the Java and PHP clients, you'll need to manually fetch and return Data Type contexts for the following operations:

 * Disabling a flag within a map